 Bedlam Creates a Music Hall With Every Detail Considered

 The show’s opening doesn’t happen all at once.
 We step into a honky-tonk to hand-in our tickets and find out where we sit.
 The hall is packed with small cabaret tables.
 The walls are covered with posters about music happenings on the horizon.
 You can get your beer at the bar.
-Coasters with the bar’s Wicked Pickle name are at your table.
+Coasters with the bar’s Wicked Tickle name are at your table.
 There’s already music and we don’t quite know how much the open mic we find ourselves at is part of the script, or just a get-us-in-the-mood pre-show.
 The masterful set design by Clifton Chadick makes us forget the Gothic surrounds of the Church we traverse to get to this music dive.
 We can almost smell the beer getting stale.

 It’s All About Country Music